Raelifin/sumibli/raw/basics.md

 |🎏thua|thua|"a"
 |🎏thau|thau|"u"

 Acronyms in Sumibli are just chains of pronouns.
-One can do a simple letter-by-letter acronym ("FBI" -> "thif thub thui") or, more typically, an acronym that captures relevant sounds from each word ("Federal Bureau of Investigation" -> "thiaf thiub thin").
+One can do a simple letter-by-letter acronym ("FBI" ↣ "thif thub thui") or, more typically, an acronym that captures relevant sounds from each word ("Federal Bureau of Investigation" ↣ "thiaf thiub thin").
 Because the space of pronouns is so large, it's rare to use acronyms in Sumibli.

-🔝

-📛Quotes

-Much like we can import foreign words into Sumibli sentences, we can quote others by using the "-th" suffix before Sumibli text.
-To note that you're ending the quote, simply say "tsh" at the end of the quote.
-It is conventional to explicitly end quotes, even if that's the quote is the last thing you say.

-|🎏tha kai la ma luth \"itshui ma laibai ma tsh\"|tha kai la ma luth
-"itshui ma
-laibai ma tsh"|Animal said
-"Talk to me."

 🔝